Legal December 08, 2025 11 min read 2416 views

-How missing or late gas safety certificates can put a Section 21 eviction notice at risk.
+How missing or late gas safety certificates can put a pre-1 May 2026 Section 21 notice at risk.

 Here is the short version:

-• If you NEVER had a gas safety check done: ❌ Section 21 will almost always be invalid.
+• If you NEVER had a gas safety check done: ❌ your Section 21 claim is in serious difficulty.

-• If you HAD a CP12 but gave it to the tenant late: ⚠️ Section 21 may still be valid — depending on timing and case law.
+• If you HAD a CP12 but gave it to the tenant late: ⚠️ the notice may still be usable, but the timing and evidence matter.

-• If the CP12 expired during the tenancy: ⚠️ It does not automatically kill your Section 21, but it increases risk.
+• If the CP12 expired during the tenancy: ⚠️ it does not automatically kill the claim, but it increases risk.

-• If you cannot prove you gave the certificate to the tenant: ❌ High risk your Section 21 will be thrown out.
+• If you cannot prove you gave the certificate to the tenant: ❌ your possession claim is vulnerable.

 Why Gas Safety Affects Section 21 at All